waterbear-cloud/paco/docs/quickstart101.rst

     resources, then save your aim project directory for later use and run ``aim provision NetEnv dev`` to recreate your envrionment.
     However, it does take about 20 minutes to spin up a new environment.

+    If you have completely deleted aim or your AIM project, and left the AWS resources provisioned, then you can login to the AWS Console and go to the CloudFormation service.
+There you can manually delete all of the CloudFormation stacks to remove everything from your AWS account.

 You can delete the NetworkEnvironment named ``mynet`` that you created
 with: